dku-boanlab/sfc/README.md

 $ ./sfc.py [VNF1,VNF2,VNF3,...]

 - Clean up the already-deployed service chain
 $ ./sfc.py clean

 - CAUSION!
-Please make sure that you have modified configuration files in the 'config' directory for your environment!!!
+Please make sure that you have modified configuration files in the 'config' directory for your environment!

 # Test Scenario 1
 1. Create default VMs in manual
 $ virt-manager

 - VNFs